t-shoemaker/2024_dtl_lm-interpretability/chapters/08_bert.md

 locations[["label_id", "location"]].corr()
 ```

-Unfortunately, no. However, you might keep such an analysis in mind if, for
+Unfortunately, there isn't.
+However, you might keep such an analysis in mind
-example, you were studying something like suspense and had an annotated
+if, for example, you were studying something like suspense and had an annotated
 collection of suspenseful sentences and those that aren't.
 Perhaps those
 suspenseful sentences would reflect a meaningful correlation for token
 position.
 Generally speaking, analyses of narrativity seem like they would